3. basic parser

 pub fn number(parser: &mut Parser) -> Result<Expression> { let token = parser.advance();

-binary expression will be used for most of the math operations so:
+Section titled “Parsing_Functions::Binary”Binary expression will be used for most of the math operations:

 + - * / % << >> >= > < <=

-It is really simple, it has to store: expression on the left and right and operator.
-Make it work like in the example from the beginning
+It is really simple, it has to store: expression on the left, and right, and operator.
+Make it work like the example from the beginning

 ⚠️ implementation